DavidAlphaFox/ailz4/README.md

 # ailz4

-A lz4 nif library for production from ailink.io
+LZ4 bindings for Erlang

+This library uses source code of LZ4 from https://github.com/Cyan4973/lz4.